Jcalipon-dev/Data-Analyst-Portfolio-Transforming-Data-into-Insights/Case Study No.1.md

 Moreno has set a clear goal: Design marketing strategies aimed at converting casual riders into annual members.
 In order to do that, however, the team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
 Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.

 # Ask

+The data analysis cycle begins with the ask phase, which entails establishing the project's scope, the problem to be solved, and the expectations of stakeholders by posing **SMART** (Specific, Measurable, Action-oriented, Relevant, Time-bound) questions.

+The challenge to be addressed for this project is creating marketing plans that would turn casual riders into yearly members.
+My analysis will provide the marketing team with insights to help them develop a fresh and effective plan to turn casual riders into yearly members.
+It will also help persuade the Cyclistic management team to embrace this new approach.

+Determining the differences in Cyclistic usage between annual members and casual riders will be the key business task.
+Lily Moreno, the marketing director, and the Cyclistic executive team are the project's stakeholders, and I will be presenting the findings to them.

+# Prepare